fioncat/spacenvim/README.md

 **The `PackerCompile` command must be executed after the `PackerInstall` command is successful, otherwise errors might be reported when starting neovim.**

+Goodbye vim: `alias vim='nvim'`.

 ## Coding support

 When you first open a code file with spacenvim, the treesitter plugin will try to download all syntax highlighting support.
 This may take a while.
 When the download is complete, please reopen the editor and you will find that treesitter syntax highlighting has taken effect.
-If some syntax highlighting downloads fail, reopening the editor triggers a redownload of them.
+If some of them download fail, reopening the editor will trigger a redownload.

 Spacenvim uses native lsp, and plugin [williamboman/nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer) to install lsp servers for different languages.